Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 at Tools > Lists, then one ACL rule referencing 'blackip'.
 Much easier than 50 separate rules.

 A wrong Deny rule can lock you out.
 Test immediately.
-If locked out, connect
+If you do lock yourself

 Block traffic between two internal subnets